aav7fl/website/_posts/2022-07-01-doorbell-alerts.md

 ![Simulated Android TV doorbell notification](/assets/img/2022/07/tv_notification.jpg)*Simulated Android TV notification from a doorbell press*

-Here's a useful Home Assistant automation blueprint that I use to configure my doorbells.
+Here's a useful Home Assistant automation blueprint that I use to configure my doorbells and notify my various devices.

+> There's probably a better way to send the images without saving them to the disk in different locations.
+But it's malleable enough that I can tweak settings without too many breaking changes.

 ```yaml
 #{% raw %}